 Perfect for finding archive tables that mirror production structures, identifying tables that might serve similar purposes across databases, or discovering where specific table patterns are used throughout your SQL Server environment.

 Description This function analyzes data compression usage across your SQL Server databases by examining tables, indexes, and their physical partitions.
 It returns detailed information including current compression type (None, Row, Page, Columnstore), space usage, and row counts for each object.
-This is essential for compression optimization analysis, identifying candidates for compression to save storage space, and generating compliance reports on compression usage across your database environment.

 Description Retrieves all foreign key constraint definitions from tables across one or more SQL Server databases.